 Learn-to Camp in Halifax

-Are you interested in embarking on your first camping trip but don’t know where to begin?
-Our Learn to Camp team has you covered!
+Are you interested in camping but don’t know where to begin?
+Our Learn-to Camp team has you covered!

 The Parks Canada Learn-to Camp program equips you with the knowledge and skills you need to feel confident planning and carrying out your first camping adventure.